ImMohammadHosseini/incremental-learning/README.md

 this project consists of four components: Student model, a reinforcement learning (RL) module, a Teacher model, and a discriminator model.

 #### Student model
+Student models are deep learning models that are used to solve classification tasks.
+In this project, the pre-trained Bert model was utilized, followed by feeding the inputs to multilayer LSTM models.
+The input categories were then classified using softmax activation functions.
+The feature vectors of the text representations are captured in the vector of the last layer.

 #### Reinforcement Learning Module